AntonDON22/ERP/replit.md

 ## Overview

 This is a full-stack web application for managing products with a modern React frontend and Express.js backend.
-The system allows users to create, read, update, and delete products with detailed information including images, pricing, dimensions, and categories.
+The system allows users to create, read, update, and delete products with detailed information including images, pricing, and dimensions.

 ## System Architecture